wader/static-ffmpeg/README.md

 ### TODOs and possible things to add

+- Add https://github.com/mpeg5/xevd https://github.com/mpeg5/xeve if and when in stable
 - Add libplacebo, chromaprint, rtmp, etc. ...
 - Add acceleration support (GPU, CUDA, ...)
 - Add *.a *.so libraries, headers and pkg-config somehow